 As a result, we have set the following KPI:

-All current staff/site personnel to have completed anti-slavery and human trafficking training by 30 June 2017.
+All current staff/site personnel completed their anti-slavery and human trafficking training.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to relevant members of staff when applicable.
 All Directors have been briefed on the subject.